nismod/snail-datapkg-demos/README.md

 # snail-datapkg-demos

-Demonstration projects using snail and starter data kits
+This repository contains projects that demonstrate how to analyse risks to infrastructure using snail and starter data kits.